The Amazing Race Canada: The Race

-On the airdate of the first season finale it was announced that CTV Bell Media had ordered another season of The Amazing Race Canada.
+On the airdate of the first season finale it was announced that CTV had ordered another season of The Amazing Race Canada.
 Casting began in fall 2013 and the second season aired in summer 2014.
 New to the eligibility requirements for season 2 were clauses that applicants must possess a valid Canadian passport, and be able to travel not only within Canada but around the world; this meant that, unlike the first season, the show travelled to destinations outside of Canada, closer to its American counterpart.

 In the second season, Petro-Canada was the fuel sponsor with the team winning a lifetime supply of gasoline from Petro-Canada, and Scotiabank was the financial sponsor.
 In the third season, the Bank of Montreal (BMO) replaced Scotiabank as the financial sponsor.
 In the fourth season, Hotels.com replaced Air Canada as the trip sponsor with the team winning a 'once-in-a-lifetime' trip for two around the world with Hotels.com, and the fuel sponsor was removed.
 In the fifth season, Sinorama replaced Hotels.com as the trip sponsor with the winning team winning a 'once-in-a-lifetime' trip for two around the world with Sinorama.
 In the sixth season, the financial and trip sponsors were removed, and Dempster's Bakery began their sponsorship.
 In the seventh season, Expedia was the trip sponsor and Shell Canada's V-Power was the fuel sponsor.
 In the eighth season, the fuel sponsor and Dempster's Bakery ended their financial support, while Desjardins Group, Subway Canada, Destination BC, GURU Organic Energy, Tourism Richmond, Trans Canada Trail and Marshalls started their sponsorships, with the once-in-a-lifetime trip for two around the world funded by GURU Organic Energy drinks.
+In the ninth season, Samsung became the sponsor that funded the cash prize, while Subway Canada, Destination BC, Tourism Richmond, Trans Canada Trail and Marshalls all ended their commercial support.
+In the tenth season, GURU Organic Energy and Samsung ended their financial support for the world trip and cash prizes.
+In the eleventh season, FUZE Iced Tea funded the cash prize.

 Teams

 Each team is composed of two individuals who have some type of relationship to each other.
-A total of 81 teams, or 162 contestants, have participated in The Amazing Race Canada.
+A total of 224 contestants have participated in The Amazing Race Canada.